 A warm cup of aromatic tea is a great way to help you relax and unwind.
 When you are expecting, you will have some reservations about what drinks to consume.
 Most women consciously keep away from coffee as it contains high amounts of caffeine.
-But these reservations are kept aside when it comes to a comforting cup of tea that can ease the morning sickness and uplift your mood.
-Herbal tea offers multiple health benefits and can ease physical discomfort and mental stress during pregnancy.
+But these reservations are kept aside when it comes to a comforting cup of tea that can ease morning sickness and uplift your mood.
+Herbal tea especially offers multiple health benefits and can ease physical discomfort and mental stress during pregnancy.

 Yes, it is considered safe and even beneficial to drink certain teas during pregnancy.
 Tea contains polyphenols that protect your heart.
-Packed with antioxidants, it boosts your immunity and lowers risk of certain cancers.
-However, pregnant women must exercise moderation and stay away from some teas that can be unsafe at this time.
+Packed with antioxidants, it boosts your immunity and lowers your risk of developing certain types of cancer.
+However, pregnant women must exercise moderation and stay away from some teas that can be unsafe for consumption during this time.

 Caffeine can be too stimulating during pregnancy, and most women avoid caffeinated beverages during this period.
 It is safe for you to consume about 200 milligrams of caffeine a day during pregnancy.

-The percentage of caffeine in your cup of tea can change based on the way it is prepared, the water temperature, steeping period and the size of leaves.
+The percentage of caffeine in your cup of tea can change based on the way it is prepared, the water temperature, steeping period, and the size of the leaves.
 In general, a cup of non-herbal options like chai or milk tea, white tea, green tea, and black or oolong tea contains about 40-50 milligrams of caffeine.
-Herbal teas, on the other hand, contain about 0.4 milligrams of caffeine making them a safer option to consider during pregnancy.
+Herbal teas, on the other hand, contain about 0.4 milligrams of caffeine, making them a safer option to consider during pregnancy.

-Herbal teas, also known as TISANES, are made by infusing leaves, berries, roots, bark, flowers and seeds of various plants that offer medicinal benefits to the drinker.
+Herbal teas, also known as tisanes, are made by infusing the bark, leaves, berries, roots, flowers, and seeds of various plants that offer medicinal benefits to the drinker.
 They are available in many combinations.
-Some teas that are safe to be consumed during pregnancy are:
+Some teas that are safe to be consumed during pregnancy are as follows.

-- Ginger Tea is a great way to combat morning sickness.
-It relieves stomach pains, alleviates nausea and aids digestion.
+- Ginger tea is a great way to combat morning sickness.
+It offers relief from stomach aches, alleviates nausea, and aids digestion.
 A few slices of ginger boiled in hot water and served with honey are good for pregnant woman.
 You can also prepare milk chai with ginger.

 - Peppermint tea helps ease vomiting sensations and nausea.
-It also helps relax stomach muscles, and eases gas and bloating.
-It is great for morning sickness and can lift your mood instantly
+It also helps relax the stomach muscles, and eases gas and bloating.
+It is great for morning sickness and can lift your mood instantly.

-- Red raspberry leaf tea consumed from the third trimester onwards helps prevent post-partum haemorrhage and tone uterine muscles for efficient contractions during labour.
+- Red raspberry leaf tea, consumed from the third trimester onwards, helps prevent post-partum haemorrhage and tones the uterine muscles for efficient contractions during labour.
 It is high in magnesium and calcium.
-Please note that it should be avoided in the initial period of pregnancy (first and second trimester).
+However, please note that it should be avoided in the initial period of pregnancy (first and second trimester).
 This is because this tea has the potential to trigger contractions, especially if you drink it in large quantities.
 This can lead to a miscarriage early in your pregnancy.

-- Roobios tea is a caffeine-free option packed with zinc, iron, calcium, magnesium and antioxidants.
-It helps fight free radicals and detoxify the body.
-It also helps ease acid reflux and aids digestion.
-It enhances absorption of iron in the body and helps fight allergies, cold and other infections.
-A cup of this tea is a great way to boost immunity
+- Roobios tea is a caffeine-free option packed with zinc, iron, calcium, magnesium, and antioxidants.
+It helps fight free radicals and detoxifies the body.
+It also helps ease acid reflux and aids in digestion.
+It enhances the absorption of iron in the body and helps fight allergies, colds, and other infections.
+A cup of this tea is a great way to boost immunity.

-- Nettle tea is high in vitamins A, C and K, and rich in minerals like iron, magnesium, potassium and calcium.
-It is recommended to be included in the second and third trimesters.
-It should be avoided in the first trimester as it can lead to stimulation of uterus and result in miscarriage
+- Nettle tea is high in Vitamins A, C and K, and rich in minerals like iron, magnesium, potassium and calcium.
+It is recommended to be consumed in the second and third trimesters of pregnancy.
+It should be avoided in the first trimester as it can lead to the stimulation of the uterus and result in a miscarriage.

-- Chamomile tea is a good source of magnesium and calcium and helps ease inflammation of joints.
+- Chamomile tea is a good source of magnesium and calcium and helps ease the inflammation of the joints.
 It prevents insomnia and promotes effective labour contraction.
-However, avoid chamomile if you have a history of hay fever
+However, avoid chamomile if you have a history of being prone to hay fever.

-- Rosehip tea, also termed as ‘Elixir of Youth’, is rich in vitamin C. It helps reduce swelling and fights flu.
-It can also help reduce the number of trips to the restroom
+- Rosehip tea, also termed as the ‘Elixir of Youth’, is rich in vitamin C. It helps reduce swelling and fights the flu.
+It can also help reduce the number of trips made to the restroom.

 You can even make your own blend of herbal teas by adding different ingredients like honey, cinnamon, cloves, citrus rinds, and fruit juices to boiling water.
 You can also consume decaffeinated green or black tea.